telerik/reporting-docs/knowledge-base/how-to-load-telerik-report-viewer-resources-locally-in-angular-application-and-use-them-to-customize-the-viewer.md

 ],
 ````

+>note Depending on the Angular version, it may be necessary to add the full path for each asset in the `assets` array rather than the whole folder, for example,  `src/assets/telerikReportViewerTemplate.html`

 Check out the documentation for this feature here to learn how to use it: [https://github.com/angular/angular-cli/wiki/stories-asset-configuration](https://github.com/angular/angular-cli/wiki/stories-asset-configuration).

 ## Important notes